 Data Security Wrap Up

-Knowing what threats exist and how to handle them is are the first step in protecting the integrity of your business.
+Knowing what threats exist and how to handle them is the first step in protecting the integrity of your business.
 Be sure to take the time to educate your employees about the impacts a data breach might have on your business.
 At AccountabilIT, we offer a wide array of IT solutions including training and data security implementation.